 Home improvement season is upon us, and along with it comes unscrupulous individuals who will take advantage of the season to scam unsuspecting homeowners.
-Window replacement contractor Woodbridge Home Exteriors shares insight on how to avoid home improvement scams and what you can do if you are a victim of one.
+Window replacement contractor Woodbridge Home Solutions shares insight on avoiding home improvement scams and what you can do if you are a victim.

 The best way to protect yourself from home improvement scams is by recognizing the signs that someone is trying to scam you.
 The following should raise red flags:

 Legitimate contractors will always provide a written estimate shortly after the inspection.
 When you receive a written quote, ensure the contents match everything you’ve discussed with the contractor’s consultant.
 Make changes and corrections before you consider signing it.
 The contractor should give you ample time to review and sign the contract.
 If you feel you’re being pressured into signing it, it may be a scam.

 Vet a prospective contractor and make sure they have verifiable license and insurance information.
 The latter should include coverage for accidental property damage (liability insurance) and injuries (workers’ compensation).
 They should also have a physical address, not a P.O. box.